ykrsama/clash-jump/README.md

 # Clash on Jump Server

-Setup clash + ssh-tunnel on linux jump server.
+Setup clash on linux server without sudo, and use it as a proxy jump server.

 ## First setup on jump server